 Next is that it uses the properties of how a line passes through an elliptical curve for the basis of its encryption algorithm.
 Here’s an example of what an elliptic curve looks like:

-To get more complicated, going on a point of A -> B on an elliptic curve is very easy for computers, going the opposite way B -> A is very hard.
-This forms the basics of why ECC is powerful for cryptography as it’s very fast to do one way, but very difficult to do the other way.
-Reading back, this is the basis of encryption since the very first example.
+To get a little more complicated: going on a point of A -> B on an elliptic curve is very easy for computers, going the opposite way B -> A is very hard.
+This forms the basics of why ECC encryption is a powerful cryptographic method because it’s very fast to calculate one way but very difficult to reverse engineer.

-This difficulty above means that messages are very hard to decrypt without the right key.
-To be technical, this is called the Discrete Logarithm Problem.
+This is known as the Discrete Logarithm Problem and means that messages are very hard to decrypt without the right key.
 It exists because multiplication is very fast, but ‘division’ (logarithm being a word which roughly means division) is very slow.

 This can be easily explained by the following video: